TheLuca98/NameEnforcer/README.md

 # NameEnforcer

-A Spigot plugin that ensures that players cannot join with an invalid username.
+A Spigot plugin that prevents players from entering the server if they have an invalid username.
+It will check that the username matches the regular expression `\w+` (which only allows letters, numbers and underscores).

-In particular, the plugin will prevent players from joining if their username does not conform to the regular expression `\w+` (i.e. letters, numbers and underscores).
+This was made to mitigate a bug with Minecraft's authentication system that has been exploited by griefing groups to connect to online-mode servers with a version of their username surrounded by whitespace characters, making it harder for server admins to ban them.
+Until it is patched by Mojang, **this exploit does affect servers that have online-mode/authentication enabled**.

-This was made as an immediate response to what seems to be an exploit that enables players to connect to **servers that have online-mode/authentication enabled** using a modified version of their username that contains whitespace characters.
-This exploit(?) was first witnessed by the author the Noxcrew Community SMP on December 30th, 2021.
+This exploit has been patched in Paper 1.18.x build #121 and in Paper 1.17.x build #405.
+If you are using Paper and your server is up to date, you do not need this plugin.